Last Updated on March 26, 2020 by Travels with Kids

 Religion was also a topic that people were happy to talk about but more in the sense of how it separates out the different cultures rather than how it shapes individuals.

 In the street and shops (away from touristy areas) people seemed a little curious but happy to help and genuinely friendly.

 Responsible tourism was an area that we struggled with.
-Australians, Chinese, and Indians largely owned the resorts; being leased from the traditional owners, there is lease income to the villages where the resorts are located.
+Australians, Chinese, and Indians largely owned the resorts; being leased from the traditional owners.
+There is lease income to the villages where the resorts are located.
 Over and over again people told us that they were happy for this foreign ownership as long as the local Fijian people got employment from it.
-The figures varied, but apparently tourism represents 60% of the local income.
-Wages were low (about $150 FJ for a week, or $3 FJ per hour for a 48-hour work week).
+The figures vary, but apparently, tourism represents 60% of the local income.
+Wages were low at about 150 FJD (about AUD 103 or USD 67) for a week.
+Which is about $3 FJ per hour for a 48-hour workweek.

 Many well-meaning tourists bring school supplies and give them to the teachers during a school visit.
 The supplies seem to be appreciated by the school principals (I talked to 2 of them about it) but best practice sustainable development principles would say that this is not a good form of contribution.
 This is because it is not sustainable, reliable, or consistent and creates a hand out mentality among the people.

 On the plus side, strong traditional village structures mean that some funds paid do go to the village elders.

 What Is The Currency In Fiji